 High quality, consistent care at early ages plays an important role for brain development, cognitive and language development, school readiness, and sets the stage for successful early school achievement.

 - Seattle lacks a certification and training program for the city’s 4,500 early educators, who need accessible, meaningful training on important issues like preventing crib death and detecting learning disabilities.

 Affordable, high quality child care is an essential component of a thriving and fair economy — but Seattle child care is some of the most expensive in the U.S.

 - The average single mother pays up to 52% of her income on child care, more than in-state tuition at UW.

 Only Proposition 1A (I-107) addresses child care quality and affordability for all of Seattle’s children, babies to school age.

 Fast-tracks a $15/hr minimum wage for early educators (phased in over three years for employers with under 250 employees) so they don’t leave for higher paying jobs at Target and McDonald’s.

-- Directs Seattle City Council to address Seattle’s child care crisis and sets a long-term policy goal of reducing child care costs to 10% of a family’s income.
+Directs Seattle City Council to address Seattle’s child care crisis and sets a long-term policy goal of reducing child care costs to 10% of a family’s income, the federally recommended level.

-- Child development and best practices trainings are often unaffordable, haphazard, and inaccessible to Seattle’s 4,500 licensed early educators.
-I-107 ensures all of Seattle’s early educators receive high quality training, such as preventing sudden infant death syndrome, identifying child abuse, detecting learning disability warning signs, and promoting emotional development.
+Ensures all of Seattle’s 4,500 early education teachers have access to high quality training, such as preventing crib death, identifying child abuse, detecting learning disability warning signs, and promoting emotional development.

-Join our growing list of Yes on I-107 endorsers, including early education teachers and community leaders.
+Join our growing list of Yes on Prop 1A (I-107) endorsers, including early education teachers, organizations and community leaders.